HomeGuidesRecipesAPI

 Important Data Connection Concepts

-Below are a list of data connection concepts in order of significance that are very important to understanding how to correctly manage data sources.
-It is recommended that you read through, as best you can, all the conceptual articles as they show you how to correctly operate data sources, even if they don't appear to instruct you how to directly operate data sources.
+Below are a list of data connection concepts, in order of significance, that are very important to understanding how to correctly manage data sources.
+It is recommended that you read through all the conceptual articles as they show you how to correctly operate data sources, even if they don't directly instruct you how to operate those data sources.

 ConceptDescription